 - Gearing Up with Rain Gear

 You likely have plenty of compartments on your golf bag, so one of them should house your rain gear.
 There are a lot of different styles on the market, but be sure to find something that keeps you dry and allows you to take a full swing.
-A rain hat is also recommend to keep your head dry and it can help keep your vision unobstructed from rain.
+A rain hat is also recommended to keep your head dry and it can help keep your vision unobstructed from rain.

-Consider wearing some water resistant shoes – even when it is not raining, as there is a lot more dew on the fairways in the fall.
+Consider wearing some water-resistant shoes – even when it is not raining, as there is a lot more dew on the fairways in the fall.
 And nothing short-circuits a round sooner than wet, soggy feet.

 - Warm Hands, Better Touch